ekizilkaya/academic-summarizer/README.md

 ## Contributing 🤝

 Contributions are very welcome!
 Please feel free to:

 *   Open issues to report bugs or suggest features.
 *   Submit pull requests with improvements (code, documentation, etc.).
 Follow good coding practices (clear variable names, comments, error handling).

+## Support the Project ❤️

-*   **Support the Project:** You can support the continued web hosting and development of this open-source application by donating here: [https://buymeacoffee.com/ekizilkaya](https://buymeacoffee.com/ekizilkaya)  Every contribution helps keep this tool available online and improving!
+You can support the continued web hosting and development of this open-source application by donating here: [https://buymeacoffee.com/ekizilkaya](https://buymeacoffee.com/ekizilkaya).
+Every contribution helps keep this tool available online and improving!

 ## License 📝